pnggroup/pngcheck/TESTING.md

 Check the status of PNG suite test files.
 Shows which files are present and missing.

-##### `pngsuite-download`

-Download PNG test files from the PngSuite collection.
-This target automatically downloads the required PNG files to `test/fixtures/pngsuite/` if they are missing.

-**Note:** This target is automatically run as a dependency of `test-all` to ensure PNG files are available before running tests.

 ##### `generate-pngsuite-expectations`

 Generate expected output files for PNG suite tests.
 This target runs pngcheck